 ANGER IS NOT THE REAL PROBLEM IN ABUSIVE RELATIONSHIPS

 Despite what many believe, domestic violence and abuse is not due to the abuser’s loss of control over his temper, but a deliberate choice to control.
-If you are in an abusive relationship, know that your partner needs specialized treatment, not traditional anger management.
+If you are in an abusive relationship, know that your partner needs specialized treatment.